 Try our genuine recipe basil pesto.

-Eugenol is the phytochemical in sweet basil and cloves that gives them a divine frangrance; more important perhaps is the proven anti inflammatory effect, making this easy pesto recipe a naturally desirable functional food; those that help prevent disease and promote health.
+Eugenol is the phytochemical in sweet basil and cloves that gives them a divine fragrance; more important perhaps is the proven anti inflammatory effect, making this easy pesto recipe a naturally desirable functional food; those that help prevent disease and promote health.

-Enjoyed every day, it's much safer than anti inflammatory drugs.
+Enjoyed every day, it's much safer than anti-inflammatory drugs.

 Why all this on food on a chiropractic website, you may be asking?
 The best health care for your joints and muscles will be less effective if you are eating a highly inflammatory diet.
 This easy pesto recipe, enjoyed regularly will certainly make a difference to the anger your body may be expressing.